AldairZP/ignition-sdk-examples/perspective-component/web/README.md

 packages.
 Notably, this is required to tell our dependency manager that dependencies containing the `@inductiveautomation` scope prefix should resolve against the Inductive Automation node package repository, similar to how we provide maven artifacts.
- * *webpack.config.js* - configuration file used for webpack, bearing the default webpack name.
+ * *vite.config.ts* - configuration file used for Vite.
  * *package.json* - Where package names, versions, and dependencies are defined, including dev dependencies.
 May optionally contain configuration for additional tools.
  * *tsconfig.json* - Contains configuration specific to the typescript compiler as well as (optionally) configuration